jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 include unauthorized insertion,
 modification and manipulation.
-Short definition: complete and unchanged from original.Availability (au): refers to an asset (or data) being present, accessible and ready for use when needed.
+Short definition: complete and unchanged from original.
+Availability (au): refers to an asset (or data) being present, accessible and ready for use when needed.
 Losses to